Site Logo

 1. Manual mapping.
 Each service defines its own types and manually maps between them.
 Every schema change requires coordinated updates across services, and drift is inevitable.

-The second approach eliminates drift by construction.
-Consider an audit domain with 40+ event types spanning file processing, document translation, messaging, request/response cycles, error handling, scheduling, and retry logic:
+Consider an audit domain with 40+ event types spanning file processing, document modification, messaging, request/response cycles, error handling, scheduling, and retry logic:

 // Defined once in the event.proto